 Invest in friends who will validate your experience and stand by you when you're feeling down, rather than blame or judge you, Jhalani says.
 Finding unconditional love and support in relationships will help you through those hard times.

 If you're feeling sad, unseen or isolated, therapy can validate your feelings and help you learn healthy coping mechanisms, Jhalani says.
 With the support and guidance of a therapist, you can create a safe, nonjudgmental space to explore uncomfortable emotions, pain and trauma.

 New to therapy?
 Find a therapist with the help of an internet search, online databases and recommendations from your doctor or trusted loved ones.

 4. Learn to Sit With Emotions

-Instead of running from your negative feelings, sit with them and notice them without judgment.
+Instead of running from your unwanted feelings, sit with them and notice them without judgment.

 The same goes for others.
-Sometimes the most caring thing you can do for another person is hold space for both their positive and negative emotions, Jhalani says.
+Sometimes the most caring thing you can do for another person is hold space for all of their emotions, Jhalani says.

 "Try to just 'be' for someone who is in pain and resist the urge to put a positive spin or problem solve by showing the 'brighter side' of things," she says.
 Simply being with your loved one is the kindest act of compassion.